César (footballer, born 1995)

-César Augusto Soares dos Reis Ribela (born 16 February 1995), simply known as César, is a Brazilian footballer who plays for Avaí as a goalkeeper.
+César Augusto Soares dos Reis Ribela (born 16 February 1995), simply known as César, is a Brazilian footballer who plays for Novorizontino as a goalkeeper.

 Club career

 Born in Uberaba, Minas Gerais, César played for hometown sides Independente AC and Triângulo Mineiro FC before moving to the Paraná state in 2012, after agreeing to a contract with Junior Team.
 In 2014, he signed a professional deal with Londrina, being initially assigned to the youth setup.

 Promoted to the first team in 2015, César made his senior debut on 26 March 2017, starting in a 0–0 Campeonato Paranaense away draw against J. Malucelli.
 He subsequently became a regular starter during the season, appearing in 36 Série B matches and winning the 2017 Primeira Liga.

 On 12 June 2018, César moved abroad and joined Portuguese LigaPro side Estoril, on a one-year loan deal.
 He returned to his parent club in June 2019, after featuring rarely, and was again a regular starter.

 On 10 January 2020, César joined Coritiba on loan until December.
 After being a third-choice behind Wilson and Alex Muralha, he left the club and moved to Vitória on 12 March, also in a temporary deal.

 Back to Londrina for the 2021 campaign, César played his 100th match for the club on 5 November of that year, in a 0–1 home loss against Cruzeiro.
 He left the club in December, after narrowly avoiding relegation.

 On 17 December 2021, César agreed to a two-year deal with Série A side Juventude.